OAGi/Score/docs/user_guide/index.rst

 the reverse engineering has to be done by code.
 Names in the XML schema may be resulting from the truncation rule; and in such case, it is not computationally deterministic to recognize what the full Property Term is.
-Taking the component named “Bank Draft Check” that should be imported into Score as an ASCCP.
-It uses the component named “Check” that should be imported into Score as an ACC.
-It is not clear whether the Property Term should be just “Bank Draft” or “Bank Draft Check”.
+Taking the component named "Bank Draft Check" that should be imported into Score as an ASCCP.
+It uses the component named "Check" that should be imported into Score as an ACC.
+It is not clear whether the Property Term should be just "Bank Draft" or "Bank Draft Check".

 The second reason follows the first reason that Score cannot rely on DEN to express the CCs into XML schemas such that the generated schemas are